Sex and sex hormone symptoms in women

 Vaginal dryness in women

 Reduced amounts of sex hormones in women can cause vaginal dryness.
 This is very uncomfortable and sexual activity can be painful.
+Pain during sex is the most common problem for women who have had cancer treatment, affecting their sex hormones.

 Oestrogen helps to maintain the firmness of the wall of the vagina.
-Without oestrogen the vagina and vulva may become thinner, more easily damaged, and less elastic.
+Without oestrogen, the vagina and vulva may become thinner, more easily damaged, and less elastic.
 The tissues make less of the secretions that help keep the vagina healthy and make sexual intercourse comfortable.

 Lubricants and moisturisers